End-to-End Dexterous Arm-Hand VLA Policies via Shared Autonomy: VR Teleoperation Augmented by Autonomous Hand VLA Policy for Efficient Data Collection: Methods and Training Recipe

 where N denotes the number of samples, and the second term represents the regularization penalty.

 The trained LSTM policy functions as a vision-free reactive expert, producing robust grasping trajectories from tactile feedback.
-Its main role is to enable large-scale autonomous data collection, thereby enriching training diversity and improving the generalization of the subsequent VLA policy.
-It should be noted that different object properties such as stiffness defamation and so will be indirectly captured by history information of proprioceptive and tactile sensing, in which the diverse multi-finger form-closure is provided by the human demonstration data, and steady and appropriate grip force control -- without damaging or crushing the object -- is provided by force-control based method where the settle-down force is implicitly regulated as in Equation \ref{eq:force-control} in an admittance manner.
-The future generation of force controller dexterity hands can achieve this force-adaptive behavior more easily by directly setting reference contact forces suitable for various objects, which could achieve much higher performance.
+Its main role is to make large-scale autonomous data collection easier, thereby enriching data diversity and improving VLA policy generalization.
+It should be noted that different object properties such as stiffness are indirectly captured by proprioceptive–tactile history; diverse multi-finger closures stem from human demos, while stable grip force and compliance control (without damaging or crushing objects) are provided by the force-control method, where the settle-down force is implicitly learned by behavior cloning in an admittance manner (Equation \ref{eq:force-control}).
+Future dexterous hands with advanced force control could achieve this behavior directly by controlling reference contact forces for different objects, offering higher performance.